CS2103AUG2016-T13-C3/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Malitio shows an error message <br>
   Use case restarts at step 1

+#### Use case: Changing the data file location of Malitio

+**MSS**

+1. User requests save data file at a user-specified file path
+2. Malitio remembers the change and saves data file from then on. <br>
+Use case ends.

+**Extensions**

+1a.
+The given file path is invalid

+> 1a1.
+Malitio shows an error message <br>
+  Use case restarts at step 1

 ## Appendix C : Non Functional Requirements